azdavis/millet/README.md

 ## Logo

 The logo features Polly Morphism, wearing a 15-150 style T-shirt, writing SML on a Millet-branded laptop, encircled with millet.
-It was drawn by [Yixin He][yixin].
+[Yixin He][yixin] drew the logo.

 ## License